jacobmartinez3d/tdgg-demo/README.md

   <img src="media/component.gif">
 </p>

-Once a component has be created from a selection of ops, a folder and git repo is created in the same directory as the .toe file.
+Once a component has be created from a selection of ops, a local folder is created containing a `.json` and git repo in the same directory as the `.toe` file.
 This folder is where all assets used for that component are stored.

 <p align="center">
   <img src="media/stash_json.gif">